Ben-Schneider-code/Productive/productive-website/README.md

 2. open the yml file that is associated to the section you want to change
 3. make your change

 Note: The HTML gets populated using variables from the yml file.
 Note2: I have enabled markdown on most of the text fields, but the markdown is finicky.
 It uses a tool called markdownify, if you need to google it.
-Note3: if you want to see the HTML files, they are in `themes>toha>layouts>partials>sections`
+Note3: If you want to see the HTML files, they are in `themes>toha>layouts>partials>sections`
     I made some custom partials, namely: vision.html, postmortem.html, video.html.
 I also heavily reworked about.html.
     Those are the 4 files that I know the site uses.
 I'd also speculate that it uses Home.html